dnlcarvajalc/api_sql_db/README.md

 TO DO LIST

 - Section 1: API
-Create post to make the tables
+Created a function to post every table created a function to erase data in tables in aim to test

 - Section 2: SQL
 Create metrics to see stats

 - Bonus track
+create test for all functions

 1. Create the environtment with
  'python -m venv venv'